translation-cards/txc-maker/docs/setup.md

 The Deck Maker runs on a Java server hosted in Google AppEngine.
 It interacts with AppEngine services for storage and task management, and utilizes the Google Drive API to pull translation files and deploy finished decks.

 The frontend is being written in AngularJS.
-We have setup a folder `src/UI`, in which web pages can be developed without worrying about integration with the Google services.
+The Angular app lives in the folder `src/UI`.

 ## 1. Get the source code